-We can only make a positive difference to the world if our University community is strong.
+We can only make a positive difference to the world if our university community is strong.
 Our students and staff need to work in partnership, and our research and education need to enrich and support each other.

 Our alumni are a vital part of our community.
 More than ever, we will involve alumni in the life of the University, enhancing connections, sharing insights and working together to make a positive global impact.

-We can only achieve our ambitions if we foster a culture of collaboration, both internally and externally.
-We need to focus not only on individual academic achievement but on teamwork.
+We can only achieve our ambitions in research, education and societal impact if we foster a culture of collaboration rather than competition, both internally and externally.
+We need to focus not only on individual academic achievement, but also on teamwork.
 We will listen and be empathetic to make our community more successful and happy.
-We will treat each other with respect and will be aware of the equal importance of each member of our University community.
+We will treat each other with respect and value each member of our University community.

 We will combine our global outlook with a keen awareness of the importance of local, regional and national impact, in research, education, links with business and the civic community, and through continuous professional development.